Health Is Wealth: 17 Best Health Tips For Women

 11. Practice Yoga

 Yoga helps in overall mind and body development.
-It is a two-in-one medium to keep you healthy, both mentally and physically.
+It is a two-in-one medium to keep you healthy, both physically and mentally as it also helps in relaxation and stress management.
 Research has found that people who practice yoga at least 30 minutes in a week gained less weight and had lower BMI (24).

 12. Get Proper Sleep